Gohchi/API/README.md

-# React-App
+# API

-Hi there!
-Redeem all your points!
+Some random API